 According to Eurostat (2018), agricultural land use is the most common primary land use category in the EU-28, accounting for 41.1 % of the total area in 2015.
-Arable land made up 60% of the Utilized Agricultural Area (UAA) in 2013 with 104 million hectares, although the distribution of the main types of agricultural land use varied widely between Member States.
+Arable land made up 60% of the Utilized Agricultural Area (UAA) in 2013 with 104 million hectares, although the distribution of the main types of agricultural land use types (arable land, permanent grasslands, permanent crops and kitchen gardens) varied widely between Member States.
+The highest values observed in Finland and Denmark (98% and 91% of the UAA respectively).
 Close to half of the utilized agricultural area (UAA) was reported in France, Spain, the United Kingdom, and Germany.
-Within agricultural land, cropland covered, on average, some 22.2% of the total area, although the share of cropland varies greatly among countries and NUT2 territories (from 50.6% in Denmark to 9.5% in Slovenia and 1.2% in Sweden).
+The lowest share of arable land (21% of the UAA) was observed in Ireland.
+Within agricultural land, cropland covered, on average, about 22.2% of the total area, although the share of cropland varies greatly among countries and NUT2 territories (from 50.6% in Denmark to 9.5% in Slovenia and 1.2% in Sweden).
 In most member states, the share of cropland was between 10% and 35% of overall land cover.
-Arable land made up 60% of the UAA in 2013 with 104 million hectares, although the distribution of the main uses of agricultural land types (arable land, permanent grassland, permanent crops and kitchen gardens) varied widely between Member States.
-The highest values observed in Finland and Denmark (98% and 91% of the UAA respectively).
-The lowest share of arable land (21% of the UAA) was observed in Ireland, the United Kingdom, Slovenia and Luxembourg (79%, 63%, 59% and 51% respectively).
 Finally, in relation to the production system, the total area under organic farming in the EU-28 was 11.9 million ha in 2016 and is still expected to grow in the coming years.
 The increase in organic area between 2012 and 2016 was 18.7%.

-According to the European Soil Data Centre (ESDAC), in Europe there are at least 24 different types of soil, this variety representing the variability in climatic conditions and pedogenetic factors.
+According to the European Soil Data Centre (ESDAC), in Europe there are at least 24 different major types of soil, this variety representing the variability in climatic conditions and pedogenetic factors.
 Considering the topsoil (0-30 cm), it has been estimated that 45% of European soils have a low or very low organic carbon concentration (from 0 to 2 g 100 g-1) and 45% have a medium concentration (2 to 6 g 100 g-1) (JRC, 2011).
 The databases reflect the broad scale influence of climate on SOC, with a manifest decreasing gradient from the Boreal to the Mediterranean climates.
 In fact, it has been largely demonstrated that drier and hotter climates favor SOC depletion in agricultural lands (Pellegrini et al., 2018; Francaviglia et al., 2019).
-Lugato et al. (2014b) estimated the content of SOC in European agricultural topsoils under different uses through a modelling approach, which allowed for upscaling single spot measures of SOC content, taking into account also management practices and official statistics.
-According to their predictions, arable land was predicted to stock 7.65 Gt of SOC (43% of total) in the first 30 cm of depth.
+Lugato et al. (2014b) estimated the content of SOC in European agricultural topsoils under different conditions through a modelling approach, which allowed for upscaling single spot measures of SOC content, taking into account also management practices and official statistics.
+According to their predictions, arable land was predicted to store 7.65 Gt of SOC (43% of total) in the first 30 cm of depth.
 The distribution of this SOC was however seen as rather heterogeneous among territories.
-Another study on the potential for C sequestration in European arable land (Lugato et al., 2014a) illustrated that, among land uses changes that do not imply converting arable land into other uses (i.e. grasslands), some strategies (ley cropping systems and cover crops) seem to have a greater potential to increase SOC stocks than others (straw incorporation and reduced tillage).
-The efficiency of these strategies was however found to be highly variable in different regions (Lugato et al., 2014a).
+Another study on the potential for SOC sequestration in European arable land (Lugato et al., 2014a) illustrated that, among land-use changes that do not imply converting arable land into other uses (i.e., grasslands), some strategies (i.e., ley cropping systems and cover crops) seem to have a greater potential to increase SOC stocks than others (i.e., straw incorporation and reduced tillage).
+The efficiency of these strategies was however found to be highly variable across different regions (Lugato et al., 2014a).